uswds/uswds-site/pages/patterns/select-language/selected-content.md

 ## Considerations

-### When to use
+### Content organization

 Use this pattern when your site supports three or more languages, but offers a limited amount of content in additional languages.
 Multilingual sites with select content in additional languages generally take one of two structural approaches:

- - <strong>Content-driven approach.</strong> Content is arranged topically, with links to specific content in the larger set of supported languages.
+ - <strong>Topic-driven approach.</strong> A landing page is arranged topically, with links to specific content in the larger set of supported languages.
 This is generally recommended for sites that have rich topical content in a variety of supported languages.
- - <strong>Language-driven approach.</strong> Content is arranged by language, showcasing the specific content available in a supported language.
+ - <strong>Language-driven approach.</strong> a landing page is arranged by language, showcasing the specific additional languages and the content available in that language.
 This is generally recommended for sites that have a disparate set of content available in additional languages.

- Regardless of how the information is structured, consider providing <strong>prominent in-page notices and links</strong> to help surface additional language content.
+ Regardless of how the information is structured, consider providing <strong>prominent in-page notices and links</strong> where appropriate within your site to help surface additional language content.

 ### Usability guidance